SavvySoftWorksLLC/SavvySoftWorksLLC.github.io/source/blog/2017-08-22-Mailgun-Event-Explorer.html.markdown

 7. $`open http://localhost:8000`

 #### About
-This project is in preparation for a series of tutorial videos combining Webpack and Phalcon for building application with rich clients.
+This project is in preparation for a series of tutorial videos combining Webpack and Phalcon for building applications with rich clients.